Close-up of eucalyptus leaves with soft natural lighting.

 In our sessions, we move at your pace.
 You’ll never be pushed to go somewhere you’re not ready to go.
 We’ll use evidence-based approaches that help you process painful experiences while staying grounded and supported throughout.

 I draw from Accelerated Resolution Therapy (ART) to help your brain reprocess distressing memories and images so they no longer carry the same emotional intensity.
 Many people find noticeable relief in just a few sessions.
-I also integrate Internal Family Systems (IFS) to gently explore and care for the parts of you that carry fear, shame, or sadness, helping them feel safe and seen.
+I also integrate Internal Family Systems (IFS) to gently explore and for the parts of you that carry fear, shame, or sadness, helping them feel safe, seen, and eventually unburdened.

 As you learn to calm your nervous system and trust your body again, you’ll notice more moments of peace, connection, and confidence.
 Trauma therapy can help you move from simply coping to feeling present, whole, and more at ease in your life.